 Design decision Components include both Record and Info classes.
 This is to ensure that an individual component's public API is decoupled from its internal database schema / implementation - i.e. you could change a component's underlying database technology or version an API without impacting existing clients.

 Design decision You'll notice that Controller classes are located within each component.
-I've never found a strong reason to keep controllers or data access objects anywhere else other than local to the component - i.e. everything you need to know about a given bounded context is in one place.
+We've never found a strong reason to keep controllers or data access objects anywhere else other than local to the component - i.e. everything you need to know about a given bounded context is in one place.
 The design decision makes evolving the component to a microservice significantly less painful.

 The v6 commit demonstrates a microservices architecture with service-to-service communication - Allocations, Backlog and Timesheet applications are dependent on the Registration service via REST.

 We've found that scaling both teams and performance are typically the main drivers for moving components to services for single systems; reuse, in this case, being another main driver.
 Reuse tends to be the main driver for moving components to their own repository.

 Lastly, you'll find an integration or acceptance test that "flows" through the suite of services and a multi-service manifest file for deployment.

-Design decision I've intentionally duplicated Info and Client classes in each of the Allocations, Backlog and Timesheets components.
+Design decision We've intentionally duplicated Info and Client classes in each of the Allocations, Backlog and Timesheets components.
 While your first instinct might be to create a common "project-client" or "domain" component, this duplication sets up for seamless versioning and moving components to separate Git repos as your team grows.

-Design decision You'll notice that I did not include or commit any configuration or property files; user names, passwords, service location settings, etc. I've intentionally left this to the environment ensuring that the same artifact could truly be deployed to any environment; development, review, or production.
+Design decision You'll notice that we did not include or commit any configuration or property files; user names, passwords, service location settings, etc. We've intentionally left this to the environment ensuring that the same artifact could truly be deployed to any environment; development, review, or production.